KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

         * It also names it `iMyInterfaceSchema`, which is not ideal.
     * Ideally it would generate a schema that matches the interface, but allows for additional properties.
         * I don't know what it should be named though.
 All I know is that it shouldn't start with a lower-case `i`.
+        * Additionally, all derived interfaces should extend this schema, and all types that implement this interface should extend this schema.

 ### Low priority